zaid-ahmed1/TangibleMomentsCameraKit/README.md

 6. **[WebRTC video streaming](https://github.com/xrdevrob/QuestCameraKit?tab=readme-ov-file#-webrtc-video-streaming)**

 - Open the `WebcamToWebRTC` scene.
-- Link up your signaling server on `[BuildingBlock] Camera Rig/TrackingSpace/CenterEyeAnchor/Client-STUNConnection` at the field `Web Socket Server Address`.
+- Link up your signaling server on the `Client-STUNConnection` component in the `Web Socket Server Address` field.
 - Build and deploy the `WebRTC-Quest` scene to your Quest3 device.
 - Open the `WebRTC-SingleClient` scene on your Editor.
 - Build and deploy the `WebRTC-SingleClient` scene on another device or start it the Unity Editor.
 More information can be found [here](https://www.youtube.com/watch?v=-CwJTgt_Z3M)